studyathome-internationally/rehabilitationstechnik/docs/chapter16.md

    .wakefulness-coma-and-related-states#Persistent vegetative state (PVS) and related conditions [@persistent-vegetative-state:1994:part-1].

-   Among the causes that can lead to a waking coma, a distinction is made between acute causes on the one hand and congenital or degenerative causes on the other [@persistent-vegetative-state:1994:part-1].
+   Among the causes that can lead to a vigilent coma, a distinction is made between acute causes on the one hand and congenital or degenerative causes on the other [@persistent-vegetative-state:1994:part-1].

    Acute causes may have a traumatic background (traumatic brain injury, e.g., due to an accident or gunshot wound) or a non-traumatic background (hypoxia due to circulatory arrest or drowning, cerebral apoplexy, meningitis, tumors, or poisoning).
-   The statistical evolution of patients/patients with PVS $12$ months after an acute cause is shown in <<fig:model-production-spoken-language>>.
+   The statistical evolution of patients/patients with PVS $12$ months after an acute cause is shown in [Figure: Model for the production of spoken language](/chapter14.html#model-production-spoken-language).
    Note that prognoses vary widely between traumatic and nontraumatic triggers as well as between adults and children.
-   <<fig:model-production-spoken-language>> also shows, for that portion of individuals who awaken from PVS within 1 year, the probability and degree of expected disability [@kinney:1994, @persistent-vegetative-state:1994:part-1].
+   [Figure: Model for the production of spoken language](/chapter14.html#model-production-spoken-language) also shows, for that portion of individuals who awaken from PVS within 1 year, the probability and degree of expected disability [@kinney:1994, @persistent-vegetative-state:1994:part-1].

    ![Prognosis for people with PVS after 12 months; for the proportion regaining consciousness, the degree of disability expected.](./pics/07/prognose-pvs.color.svg "prognose-pvs#Prognosis for people with PVS after $12$ months; for the proportion regaining consciousness, the degree of disability expected is given [@zagler:2008,  @persistent-vegetative-state:1994:part-2].")

-   Non-acute causes of a vegetative state include, on the one hand, numerous malformations of the brain such as anencephaly (absence of essential brain parts), microencephaly (small brain), hydranencephaly (remodeling of the cerebrum into a fluid bubble) and congenital hydrocephalus.
+   Non-acute causes of a persistent vegetative state include, on the one hand, numerous malformations of the brain such as anencephaly (absence of essential brain parts), microencephaly (small brain), hydranencephaly (remodeling of the cerebrum into a fluid bubble) and congenital hydrocephalus.
    On the other hand, in adults, conditions such as Alzheimer's disease, Creutzfeldt-Jacob, Huntington's disease, Parkinson's disease, or multi-infarct dementia can result in PVS.
-   In children, gangliosidoses (lipid storage diseases) may be a cause of falling into a vegetative state [@persistent-vegetative-state:1994:part-1].
+   In children, gangliosidoses (lipid storage diseases) may be a cause of falling into a persistent vegetative state [@persistent-vegetative-state:1994:part-1].

-   The incidence of PVS is reported very differently, varying from $25$ to $60$ on $1\;\sf{million}$ EW.
+   The incidence of PVS is reported very differently, varying from $25$ to $60$ on $1\;\sf{million}$ residents.
    Only the smaller proportion has traumatic causes [@andrews:1993].
    It should be noted, however, that a definitive diagnosis is often very difficult and misdiagnosis can account for up to $60\%$ of cases studied [@andrews:1996].